 Ghiberti did more than create art for public spaces: he spent a long career on the most prominent public space in Florence, and citizens and artists alike could see it take shape.
 In the process, they could see something else take shape as well—an independent city, a new art to support it, and a religious narrative to give it meaning.
 Like artists now, Ghiberti was dealing with wealth and authority, but with a kind of wealth and authority new even to Florence.

 The black death had decimated Europe.
 It also left money concentrated in fewer hands, and they used it to create the public fabric for a city.
 New mansions and loggias punctuated the broadened streets and plazas.
-The grain merchants had charge of Orsanmichele, and the cloth guild supervised the competition for the doors of the Baptistry.
+The grain merchants had charge of Orsanmichele, and the cloth guild supervised the competition for doors to the Baptistery.
 There Ghiberti beat out six others, including Filippo Brunelleschi, who went on to design the city's best-known churches.
 Brunelleschi also solved the artistic and engineering challenge of a dome big enough for the cathedral.

 All this gives architecture and sculpture a leading role among the arts, and these in turn could draw insights from classicists and mathematicians.
 Brunelleschi looked to Rome for help in designing the dome.
 Most famously, Leon Battista Alberti's treatises outlined the ideals of symmetry in church design and perspective in painting.
 A leading textbook calls Ghiberti's late work a visual summation of Alberti.
 Both architecture and perspective have much to do as well with how city streets framed human vistas.